 If you are already using a tool like Workvivo for your social intranet, the good news is employee directory software is included.
 With Workvivo’s People Directory and Organizational Chart, your team can use the search feature to find the right person to contact.

-9. Internal blogs, videos & updates
+9. Internal blogs, videos & updates: Blogin.co

 If your team isn’t interacting with internal content and lacks knowledge about products and announcements, alarm bells should be ringing.

-“Without that connection, employees are likely to undermine the expectations set by your advertising.
 “In some cases, this is because they simply don’t understand what you have promised the public, so they end up working at cross-purposes.
 In other cases, it may be they don’t actually believe in the brand and feel disengaged or, worse, hostile toward the company.“

 You can overcome this by creating internal content like company blogs, videos, and podcasts that are just as interesting as the content you would produce for customers.
-By creating training videos and interactive podcasts, you can boost content engagement and directly link your C-Level leadership to every employee in the company.
+By creating training videos and interactive podcasts, you can boost content engagement and directly link your C-level leadership to every employee in the company.

 Sharing information and discussing solutions to problems is essential to team growth and productivity.